 In the past two years, Gov. Arnold Schwarzenegger has signed legislation and an executive order setting a state target of reducing carbon dioxide and other gases by about 25 percent by 2020 and more than 80 percent by 2050.
 The California Air Resources Board must now figure out how to reach those goals.

 Thus far, air board staff proposals have picked low-hanging fruit -- retrofitting trucks with devices that reduce aerodynamic drag; requiring auto mechanics to ensure proper tire inflation; reducing perfluorocarbons emissions in the semiconductor industry; and allowing docked ships to shut off auxiliary engines by plugging into shoreside electrical outlets.

 All laudable goals, but none likely to produce significant savings.
 The biggest producer of emissions is transportation, which accounts for about 40 percent of California's greenhouse gases.
 That's where the biggest efforts are needed.

 We can, and should, demand more fuel-efficient cars and gasoline blends that pollute less.
 But the greenhouse gas reduction from those steps will be offset in the long run if we don't do something about the increasing distances we're driving.

 It's not just that there are more people in the state and more cars on the road.
 It's that each of those cars is being driven more because we're moving farther and farther from our jobs.
 In the Bay Area, the typical resident travels 21 miles a day.
-That's up from 18 miles a day in 1990.

 The solution is simple: We need to drive less.
 But what will force us out of our cars?
 We could make it more expensive to drive by, for example, taxing gasoline more and increasing charges for parking.
 Those are politically unattractive tactics, yet they're needed.